thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### Mind is the Basis of Knowledge
 Learning begins by paying attention to the world.
 We sense things—cold air, a ball, a sound—and the mind organizes them in space (“here… there…”) and time (“now… then…”).
 This arrangement helps us conceive stable objects and events.
 It also reveals pattern: the count of things and cause-and-effect relations—tap thrice, get a reaction.
-Inquiry begins here, as we ask questions, test ideas, and record observations as empirical knowledge.[^1]
+Inquiry begins when we ask questions, test ideas, and record observations as empirical knowledge.[^1]

 ---